Gibbons-Lab/mbtools/README.md

 # :poop: :leaves: :earth_americas: mbtools

 `mbtools` is a collection of helpers that we use to analyze microbiome data.
-It makes it easier to run some common analyses and is pretty opinionated.
+It makes it easier to run some common analyses and is pretty opinionated towards our own experiences.

 ## General philosophy